-It’s easy to panic when you see an error message that says “NVIDIA Display settings are not available.
+It’s easy to panic when you see an error message that says, “NVIDIA Display settings are not available.
 You are not currently using a display attached to an NVIDIA GPU“.
-As complicated as it may sound, this issue may have a few potential solutions and we will go over them below.
+As complicated as it may sound, this issue may have a few potential solutions, and we will review them below.

 How to Fix NVIDIA Display Settings are not Available Issue

 Below, you’ll find solutions for the “You are not currently attached to an Nvidia GPU method” issue.
 Go through the methods and choose the ones that work for you.